· latest edit 5 September 2020 ·

 A. Whose site is this

 I am both the IT and Creative departments.
-I have no collaborators, neither human nor conjured by the arcane code of hired stylometricians.
-Marlowe wanted in after I let Ben Jonson guest-post his revised First Folio preface, but I told Kit to sod off and find a Shakspere blog to leech from.
+I have no collaborators, neither human nor conjured by the arcane code of hired stylomancers.
+Marlowe wanted in after I let Ben Jonson guest-post his revised First Folio preface, but I told Kit to sod off (so to speak) and find a Shakspere blog to leech from.
 He’s already caused me enough trouble.

-I don’t write this blog as bait to obtain user data.
+I don’t write this blog as bait to obtain viewer data.
 I pay my own money to be here, to share my thoughts and occasionally some new poetry or verse.
 I don’t run adverts or sell tourism or tea towels or other silliness.
 I have a PayPal link for voluntary donations, if you’re so inclined.
 The site exists because it amuses me to amuse you while you think, or re-think, about Shake-Speare.

 B. What personal data do I collect

 I can’t collect what isn’t here.
 No blog comments means no comment data.
 If you wish to comment or converse, you can easily find me on Twitter.
-I’m happy to chat with you there.
+Happy to chat with you there.

 Contact forms and surveys

 No contact forms here either.
-Once in a while I put survey questions inside a post using Crowdsignal, as something different for readers to engage with.
+Once in a rare while I may put survey questions inside a post using Crowdsignal, as something for readers to engage with.
 Answering those questions is always optional.
 If you respond, I see your answers (as do you), and I get a chart with the responses tallied by country.
 My Crowdsignal account is a free one, so I don’t get IP addresses.
 I cannot determine which response comes from which country, I only see totals.

 Cookies (set by WordPress)

 Cookies are also used to enable the Site Stats functionality in WordPress (see Analytics, below).
 Advertising cookies are not relevant here, since I have no advertising.

 If you subscribe to receive email notifications of new posts (see the sidebar), WordPress retains the address you subscribe with.
 I can see a list of subscribers’ addresses.
 I don’t use them for any other purpose.
 If you unsubscribe, your address disappears from the list.